steps39/SedDataExp/README.md

 2. Import Data:
 * Import Sediment Chemistry Data:
    * Option 1: Using Files: Click the "Choose Files" button next to the "Select sediment data files" label and select the Excel (.xlsx) files containing your sediment chemistry data.
    * Option 2: Using URLs: Enter the URLs of the Excel (.xlsx) files separated by commas in the text box next to the "Or enter URLs" label and click the "Import Data" button.
-The source code assumes that the URLs link directly to Excel files and does not provide instructions for handling web pages or other content types.
-You may need to check if this assumption is valid and modify your approach accordingly.
+The source code assumes that the URLs link directly to Excel files.
 * Import Location Data (Optional):
    * Option 1: Using Files: Click the "Choose Files" button next to the "Select location data file" label and select the Excel (.xlsx) file containing your sampling location data.
 This file should have a specific format: column 1 should contain the sample name, column 2 should have the latitude in decimal degrees, and column 3 should have the longitude in decimal degrees.
    * Option 2: Using URLs: Enter the URLs of the location files separated by commas in the text box next to the "Or enter URLs" label and click the "Import Locations" button.